modulitos/jest-wasm-esm-example/README.md

-This repo is an example for how we can run wasm node modules in a node environment.
+This repo demonstrates how we can load a wasm npm module in a node environment, yet we're unable to load the same module with Jest.

 This repo provides 2 reproducible examples:

-1. successfully running an es6 wasm module in node (via `npm run test-node`)
+1. **in node**: run `npm run test-node` to successfully load the es6 wasm module
-2. failing to run an es6 wasm module in node with Jest (via `npm run test-jest`)
+2. **in node with Jest**: run `npm run test-jest` to see how the same example fails when loading the module with Jest.

 Any help with troubleshooting the second example would be great!

 ## The tests:

-The tests are pretty simple - just loading an es6 wasm module (https://www.npmjs.com/package/bin_packer_3d).
+The tests are pretty simple - just loading an es6 wasm module that I've been working on (https://www.npmjs.com/package/bin_packer_3d).

 I have it working in the browser via webpack, and in node.
 Why can't it work with Jest?

 ## Node Version: